UpstreetAI/upstreet-ic-login/README.md

 The parent component that renders the ```ICWalletList.tsx``` component requires two props when calling to render.

 Prop 1 - Canister whitelist made up of an array of canister IDs as strings.
+This should be populated with the canister addresses of any canisters you wish to make calls to with the user's wallet.

 ```ts
 const whitelist = Array<string>